 5. Computer Science jobs are here to stay, regardless of where you are located.

 There actually are more computing jobs than qualified people to fill them.
-In U.S., for instance, the Bureau of Labor Statistics projects growth rates between 12% and 37% in Computer Science related occupations from 2012 through 2022.
 If you consider the expected growth in computer science, it’s easy to see that companies simply need more talent.
-Don’t miss out on pursuing the large number of open positions available right now.
+It would be better to pursue a profession in Computer Science to qualify for the large number of open positions available right now.

 6. Expertise in Computer Science helps you even if your primary career choice is something else.

 Having a degree in Computer Science will provide you with a foundation of knowledge, problem solving and logical thinking that will serve as a competitive advantage to you in your career, in whatever field you choose.